VGLoic/sc-release-process-exploration/documentation/repository-keeps-everything.md

 - on `push` on `tags`: the `<tag>` release is created,
 - on `pull request`: nothing is updated but we generate a diff with the current state of the `latest` release.

+> [!NOTE]
+> We are using [Changesets](https://github.com/changesets/changesets) in order to manage release of the NPM package.
+> Because of this, we don't rely on the `push on tags` workflow as this part is automated by Changesets.
+> Instead, the `main` workflow executes a particular `release` script that contains the logic to take into account the new release and the build for the NPM package.

 Deployments will be stored in the `deployments` folder which is commited on the `main` branch too.
 Scripts are written in the repository in order to deploy contracts based on the artifacts contained in the `releases` folder.

 A NPM package is created in order to share the ABIs and the deployments.